ninhnguyen01/SQL-Project/README.md

 # SQL-Project-Spring-2022
 A SQL project from university.

-We created a project based on a business idea and completed the following:
+We completed a project based on a business idea and completed the following:

 1) Created a conceptual model to satisfy the needs of the organization, allowing the insertion, modification, and deletion of data without causing data integrity problems.